 - Hospitalizations while in care

 - Will changes for the benefit of one party

 What to Do if You Suspect Elder Abuse

 If you have concerns about the welfare of an elderly relative, whether he or she lives in a nursing home or supported by in-home caregivers, it is imperative that you act quickly.
 Older persons are often in frail health, and when not cared for can suffer an early death.
 If you believe your loved one may be a victim, and in imminent danger, call the authorities at once.
 In Las Vegas, suspicions of elder abuse should be reported to the Long-Term Care Ombudsman Program.

 Nevada Law and Elder Abuse

 Under NRS 500.5093, elder abuse must be reported by certain persons if identified, including medical professionals treating the individual.
 If you believe your loved one is the victim of abuse, neglect, exploitation, isolation or abandonment, it is imperative that you get help to resolve the situation quickly and effectively.

 Contact a Las Vegas Elder Abuse Lawyer

-At Cogburn Law Offices, we advocate for elderly persons who have been victims of financial, physical, or emotional abuse.
+At Cogburn Law, we advocate for elderly persons who have been victims of financial, physical, or emotional abuse.
 Statistically, family members are the most common perpetrators of financial abuse, followed by neighbors and home elder care workers.
 The finances of an elderly person can be irreparably damaged by an unscrupulous “friend,” caregiver, or even a family member who takes advantage of diminished capacity.
 Whether in a nursing home or in a home care setting, elder abuse is a serious issue and must be addressed and resolved correctly and fast.

-If your elderly loved one has been abused, neglected, or exploited financially, call an experienced Las Vegas elder abuse attorney at Cogburn Law Offices today for a free case consultation.
+If your elderly loved one has been abused, neglected, or exploited financially, call an experienced Las Vegas elder abuse attorney at Cogburn Law today for a free case consultation.